Opioid Addiction / Opioid Use Disorder

 I will not call your insurance or prescription plan for pre-authorizations.

-Counseling with a licensed counselor is required once a month for patients on 12mg/day.
+Counseling with a licensed counselor is required once a month for patients who are on 12mg/day.
 Please bring workbook and counseling record as proof of counseling.

 Counseling is made optional once the patient has tapered the dose to 8mg/day.